uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-job-status-prevent-robot-deletion.md

 If the UiPath jobs status is running or pending, the associated <a href="https://www.rpacertified.com/2020/09/09/orc-available-functions-for-attended-robot.html">UiPath Robot</a> cannot be deleted from UiPath Orchestrator.
 So option A is correct.

-###
+### UiPath Job Status List

-As a refresher, here are all the possible UiPath Orchestrator job states:
+These are the possible UiPath Orhcestrator job statuses for robots:

+- Pending
+- Running
+- Successful
+- Faulted
+- Stopping
+- Terminating
+- Suspended
+- Resumed
+- Stopped

+#### RPA Robot States

+What do these job statuses mean?
+This table provides a bit more detail:

 <table border="1" class="table table-striped">
 <tr>